 How Much Does a Funeral Repast Cost the Family?

 The typical cost of a funeral repast is subject to change, as per the preferences of the mourning family.
-For instance, if it is being arranged at home, with home-cooked food and domestic arrangements, it will not be heavier on pockets.
-Whereas, if it is organized in a reception hall with proper catering service and other additional arrangements, it will certainly cost $1000 to $2000 easily.
+Arranging a wedding at home with home–cooked food and domestic arrangements won‘t strain your pockets, but planning it in a reception hall with catering service and other arrangements can easily cost between $1000 and $2000..
 In all and all, the cost of funeral repast is mainly flexible.
-Therefore, whichever way the family feels comfortable can be chosen.
-Sometimes, a funeral repast is arranged with the help of funeral attendees’ donation money as well.
+The family can choose whichever way they feel comfortable with.
+Attendees of the funeral can also donate money to arrange a funeral repast.
 In that case, there is no cost that the mourning family bears.

 Learn more: Funeral dress: What can I wear in 2021?